Leopard Gecko Care Guide

 Substrate choices range from paper towels to a semiarid mix (e.g., 50% organic soil, 50% play sand).
 Avoid loose sediment that poses impaction risks, and monitor substrate ingestion (RSPCA).

-Leopard geckos thrive in low ambient humidity of 30–40%, with high ventilation to prevent respiratory issues.
-A mesh lid or side vents ensure airflow (ReptiFiles).
+Keep ambient humidity around 30–40% with strong ventilation to reduce respiratory risk.
+A mesh lid or side vents help keep air moving (ReptiFiles).
 Avoid sustained levels above 50%.

 Provide a humid hide (~70–80% humidity) by placing damp sphagnum moss or paper towels inside a hide on the cool side.
 This microclimate assists shedding without raising the entire tank's humidity (ReptiFiles).

-Insectivorous by nature, leopard geckos should be offered a variety of gut-loaded insects such as crickets, mealworms, dubia roaches, and occasional waxworms (treat only) (RSPCA; ReptiFiles Feeding).
+Offer a variety of gut‑loaded insects such as crickets, mealworms, and dubia roaches, with waxworms as an occasional treat (RSPCA).

 Juveniles (0–12 months) eat daily; adults every 2–3 days.
 Dust feeders with calcium powder (with D₃ for non-UVB setups) at every feeding for young and half the time for adults.
 A calcium dish in the enclosure allows self-supplementation (RSPCA Rescue).